Skip to content

 Triggering from Git events»

 Tracked runs can also be triggered by Git push and tag events.
-By default, whenever a push occurs to the tracked branch, a tracked run is started - one for each of the affected stacks.
+By default, whenever a push occurs to the tracked branch, a tracked run is started for each of the affected stacks.
 This default behavior can be extensively customized using our push policies.

 Runs triggered by Git push and/or tag events can are marked accordingly: